nsquared-team/draw-attention/readme.txt

 1. Create your interactive image.
 We have a [video walkthrough](https://wpdrawattention.com/document/create-your-first-draw-attention-image/) showing how to create the image.

 == Changelog ==

+= 1.9.5 =
+* Improved: Add smooth scrolling for URL action to an element on the same page
+* Fixed: Unable to scroll or zoom page over image on Chrome on iOS

 = 1.9.4 =
 * Improved: Add right-click to get link to hotspot for logged-in admins